AKG0501/21MCA2529_AYUSH/README.md

 # 21MCA2529_AYUSH https://github.com/AKG0501/21MCA2529_AYUSH.git
 XenonStack Techinical Assignment
-Design & Develop a website using nodejs/java/go having 3 pages Website,login,signup.
+Design & Develop a website using HTML/CSS/go having 3 pages Website,login,signup.

 This full stack website is written in  using Xampp as a detabase

-Api Written in Nodejs and using Sublimetext as database Frontend is written in java
+Api Written in Xammp and using Sublimetext as database Frontend is written in java